Best Types of Crossbow Bolts For Your Needs

 I’m on the fence about carbon bolts, but if you’re an aluminum kind of guy, the best one out there is the Easton FMJ

-This bolt has a high strength carbon core wrapped with 7075 aerospace aluminum.
-And yes, I already know what you’re going to say, it’s not pure aluminum, but hear me out on this one.
-These bolts combine the best aspects of both materials.
-The carbon core gives incredible strength and penetration power and the aluminum makes sure it flies in straight at the target.
-The straightness of these bolts is +/- 0.002 inch for a batch which is pretty impressive.
+This bolt features a high-strength carbon core wrapped with 7075 aerospace aluminum.
+I know it’s not pure aluminum, but hear me out.
+These bolts combine the strengths of both materials: the carbon core provides incredible strength and penetration power, while the aluminum ensures a straight flight to the target.
+Their straightness is an impressive +/- 0.002 inches per batch.

 Easton FMJ Pros and Cons